-A weekly group meeting to present new techniques in PDEs.+ Continue reading
+A weekly group meeting to study new ideas / techniques in PDEs.+ Continue reading

 In fluid dynamics, one of the most classical and challenging issues is to completely understand the dynamics of fluid flows past solid bodies (e.g., aircrafts, ships, etc...), especially when the viscosity or the inverse of the physical Reynolds number of the fluid is small.
 The theory of boundary layers was introduced and developed to simplify the dynamics of a viscous fluid near the boundary by dividing it into two regions: one near the boundary (or so-called the boundary layer region), where viscosity is significant, and a second one away from the boundary where the fluid is essentially inviscid.
 One of the great achievements was then the discovery of the boundary layer equations, which significantly simplify the Navier-Stokes equations near the boundary (for example, the pressure is no longer an unknown quantity inside the boundary layer, and is completely determined from the outer Euler flow via the well-known Bernoulli's law).
 Since then, study of boundary layer solutions has become a physical and practical problem that greatly interests many physicists, and especially, aerodynamicists.+ Continue reading